 Notes

-- Sheet cake can be sliced to serve up to 24 guests.
+- A 13x18 sheet cake can be sliced to serve anywhere from 24 to 54 guests depending on slice size.

 - Baking is an exact science.
 I do not recommend substituting any ingredients.
 The butter, milk, eggs, and sugar keep your cake moist - substituting any of these ingredients with a lower fat alternative can change the texture and make your cake dry.